Ramlaoui/unrolled-nn-restoration/README.md

 ## Usage

-The main notebook `main.ipynb` shows how to train and test the models rapidly and outline the main idea behind the different objects and functions in the source code.
+The main notebook `1_presentation_notebook.ipynb` shows how to train and test the models rapidly and outline the main idea behind the different objects and functions in the source code.

 In order to train a model, choose a config file in `configs/` (for example `primal_dual.yaml`) and run the following command: